SAP-samples/partner-reference-application/README.md

 2. enhancement to a multi-customer ("multi-tenant") solution,
 3. integration with different ERP back ends,
 4. extension with additional features,
-5. enablement of the application for third-party integrations and extensibility.
+5. enablement of the application for third-party integrations and extensibility, and
+6. adding operational aspects of multi-tenant SaaS applications.

 <p align="center">
     <img src="./Tutorials/images/00_Dev_Journey.png" width="80%">